 “So?”
 I asked, still confused and embarrassed.
 I just couldn’t get her point, and I obviously needed extra help understanding the structure of our contemporary political system.

 “Well, here’s the deal: back in the day, the Secretary of State’s sister-in-law was actually one of the bridesmaids at the Vice President’s sister’s wedding, who, in turn, is thought to have a secret affair with the President’s brother nowadays, who, in turn, is a longtime fishing buddy with the Attorney General.
-Now since the President is very eager to return to his acting career when his term is over, as everybody knows, and since the Secretary of State’s sister-in-law’s nephew is a very successful and well-connected Hollywood agent, it’s only natural that the President would be very fond of him.
+Now, since the President is very eager to return to his acting career when his term is over, as everybody knows, and since the Secretary of State’s sister-in-law’s nephew is a very successful and well-connected Hollywood agent, it’s only natural that the President would be very fond of him.
 Right?
 But apart from having the attention of the President and being a nephew of the Secretary of State’s sister-in-law, this guy, as I said, also has a gay relationship with the United States Attorney General’s PR agent, and, of course, the PR agent has the attention of the AG himself.
 Besides, the PR agent is also a Latino dance buddy of the House speaker’s wife.
 You follow me?
 You should just do a quick math, and you’ll see how much power is concentrated in the hands of these two little motherfuckers!”

 I looked at her thoughtfully and felt even more confused.
 Until now, I had absolutely no idea of these viciously close connections between the key figures in the U.S. administration, and although I had never believed we were the most advanced democracy in the world, I thought we were a democracy, at least!
 Actually, Jill and I talked about different things here, and she got me completely wrong when I mentioned the triumph of justice.
-I simply meant that I wanted to take my money for the case, and I cared very little about justice in the world, if not at all, but it didn’t matter.
+I simply meant that I wanted to take my money for the case, and I cared very little about world justice, if not at all, but it didn’t matter.
 I didn’t find it necessary to explain myself.

 Besides, after a while, when we touched on more abstract subjects, I realized it would be best to cut off the bullshit and start planning for the rest of the night because my office beauty and bowerbird showed clear signs that she was ready for me.
 Her eyes became sparkling and impatient, and her hands on my knees were restive.
-It was more than obvious that she had already approved of my love nest decoration!
+It was obvious that she had already approved of my love nest decoration.

 I grabbed my beauty and took her upstairs to my place, trying to suppress my concerns about the mess we would find there.
 My apartment looked worse than a barn in an abandoned village, and I feared she might be shocked.
 Fortunately, all my worries were in vain.
 Jill didn’t even bother to open her eyes and look around to see where she was.

-Eventually, Jill entangled herself in the bed sheets so badly from all the squirming that when she braced for the climax, she almost tied herself in a knot.
+Eventually, Jill entangled herself in the bed sheets so severely from all the squirming that when she braced for the climax, she almost tied herself in a knot.
 I never knew if she really had an orgasm or just tore a hamstring!
-If it was the second thing, now Greensboro would have a really good reason to hate me, aside from the bunch of small ones he already had.
+If it was the second thing, now Greensboro would have a really good reason to hate me, aside from the small ones he already had.

 I looked at her, surprised, and suddenly felt like the loneliest person in the world.
-She was the first woman I had seen in my life so far who hated cuddling after sex so badly that she barred and bolted all the doors in her house, including the yard gate, for fear that someone might want to caress her.
+She was the first woman I had seen in my life who hated cuddling after sex so badly that she barred and bolted all the doors in her house, including the yard gate, for fear that someone might want to caress her.
 I lay next to her for a while, but since I was bored, I eventually got up and went to the balcony for a cigarette.

 About a quarter of an hour later, still feeling rejected by my Ice Queen, I returned inside and gladly rummaged through Lara’s stuff, hoping to revive the image of her rough but somehow warmer and more humane personality.